This page describes an easy way to validate HTML documents using CSE HTML Validator and Firefox.

 - CSE HTML Validator v16 may not detect the clipboard text from Easy Copy as an HTML document because it may not contain a DOCTYPE.
 This problem is resolved in v17 because it has improved HTML document detection and the new cseclip tag.

 - The HTML source that is copied to the clipboard using Easy Copy is created from the current state of the DOM and is not the original document source that you would see using the View Page Source option.
+Because of how this works, the copied source may not include a DOCTYPE or the html tag (instead the source may begin with the head tag).

 - If part of a page is selected then only the HTML source for the selection is copied (again, based on the DOM).